mohamadi7613/mycheat/django.md

 ```

 ### makemigration error
+if you do not run this command after changing your models, every request to that model gets error + you can not access admin panel
 error: please enter the default value as valid python
 solutions: 1. add default value: `default="some value"` 2. add `null=True` 3. one-off defualt value (use None if its nullable)

+### How to read errors?
+duration

 ### User admin page